 That also makes understanding new trends easier.

 Inefficiencies in internal workflows also can present a problem.
 Somebody has a PowerPoint somewhere that shares consumer insights.
-Then somebody else comes up with the same insights, confirms what’s in that PowerPoint — a PowerPoint they didn’t know anything about.
+Then somebody else comes up with the same insights and confirms what’s in that PowerPoint — a PowerPoint they didn’t know anything about.